 Meet The Co-operators

 The Co-operative Life Insurance Company was founded by farmers from Saskatchewan, Quebec, Ontario and the Atlantic provinces in 1945.
 The company’s founders were disillusioned by big business after surviving the Great Depression.
-The hardships they experienced motivated them to found a new kind of insurance company, one based on a co-operative model.
-Headquartered in Guelph, Ont., The Co-operators is fully Canadian-owned.
+Their hardships motivated them to found a new kind of insurance company, one based on a co-operative model.
+Headquartered in Guelph, Ont., The Co-operators is a fully Canadian-owned and operated company.

 |Province||User satisfaction rating|